SeLite/SeLite.github.io/EnhancedSyntax.md

 [SelBlocksGlobal](SelBlocksGlobal) provides an enhancement to syntax of parameters _target_ and _value_ passed to Selenese commands.
 It allows those expressions to conveniently access stored variables through $ notation (any _$xxx_ refers to stored variable _xxx_).
 That allows the tests to be shorter and possibly clearer.

 # Javascript within \`...\` without special prefix (cast to a string) #
 This notation allows you to pass results of one or multiple Javascript expressions (each enclosed within a pair of back ticks \`...\`) to Selenese commands in their parameter (Target or Value).
-This syntax is an alternative to both Selenese standard _javascript{...}_ and SelBlocks's simplified syntax _$xyz_.

 This evaluates any Javascript code in Target or Value that is between a pair of \`...\`.
 It then converts the result to a string (excluding back apostrophes \` themselves).